Balenciaga partners with P.I.G. for its 2026 Chinese New Year campaign

 What resonates most is the move toward surgical segmentation.
 We’re seeing consumers make fewer, more deliberate choices — where fashion, wellness, leisure, and even coffee culture operate as signals of identity and values, not volume consumption.

-• Production partners need to think like strategic collaborators, not just executors.
+For brands, this raises the bar: • Local nuance is no longer optional. • Cultural fluency must exist before the brief, not after. • Production partners need to think like strategic collaborators, not just executors.

 The opportunity in 2026 isn’t to be everywhere — it’s to be exactly right where you show up.